CleanroomMC/Kirino-Engine/CONTRIBUTING.md

 - Add `implementation("com.cleanroommc.ksmlc:ksml-compiler:1.0-SNAPSHOT")` to `dependencies` of `projects/cleanroom/build.gradle`

 **Submodule Tips**
-- If your submodule setup is somehow broken OR you have already initialized a submodule but want to switch to another fork<br>
+- If your submodule setup is somehow broken OR you have already initialized a submodule but want to switch to another fork
 - _Complete the following steps under your Cleanroom directory_
 - ```bash
   git submodule deinit -f -- projects/kirino